Afraz496/sockeye-intro/README.md

 apptainer build R_container.sif R_container.def
 ```

-Please make sure you are in the same directory is `R_container.def` for this to work.
+Please make sure you are in the same directory as `R_container.def` for this to work.
 This must also be done on the root node, since there is no internet access on allocated nodes.

 After this you can enable the apptainer shell: